tomasr/winterdom.com/_posts/2017-11-09-oauth2-apimanagement.md

 Before moving on to the next step, there is something missing.
 In the screenshot above, notice there's a field with the `redirect_uri` to be used with API Management.
-We need to copy this URL, and add it to the Reply URLs of our `apim-pqr` application in Azure Active Directory.
+We need to copy this URL, and add it to the Reply URLs of our `apim-portal` application in Azure Active Directory.
 Otherwise, authentication with fail later on.

 ## Step 3: Configure the API to use OAuth2 authorization